V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 why you get angry? when ever you have a desire you will have lot of expectations when those expectations are obstructed you become angry.
 There can be no anger without expectations and there can  be no expectations without kamaka(desire).

 Don't have expectation but have wish. when the obstuction is little bit it is called irritation but when the obstruction becomes intense then that stage is called anger. when this energey of irritation is directed to somebody is called anger. when it is directed to yourself is called frustration.

+In this verse its mentioned from desire borns anger, but guruji jas explained the different modifications as mentioned above. fear, greed, pride, jealous, inferiority, depression, sorrow

+//TODO
+Look at the source of your modifications?